 Since we use process-driven electronic questionnaires for collecting data with smart mobile devices, the answers provided by the actors filling in the questionnaire could be directly transferred to the server.
 This will relieve the actors from time-consuming manual tasks.
-Furthermore, as there exists a process model describing the flow logic of the questionnaire as well as comprehensive instance data (e.g., instance execution history), process mining techniques for analyzing questionnaire instances may be applied (van der Aalst et al., 2007).
-In addition, Business Intelligence Systems (Anandarajan et al., 2003) could reveal further interesting aspects with respect to the data collected in order to increase the expressiveness of the analysis.
+Furthermore, as there exists a process model describing the flow logic of the questionnaire as well as comprehensive instance data (e.g., instance execution history), process mining techniques for analyzing questionnaire instances might be applied [1].
+In addition, Business Intelligence Systems [2] could reveal further interesting aspects with respect to the data collected in order to increase the expressiveness of the analysis.
 Such systems would allow for a faster evaluation and relieve domain experts from manual tasks such as transferring the collected data into electronic worksheets.

 Finally, we have experienced a strong acceptance among all participating actors (e.g., interviewers, domain experts, and subjects) regarding the practical benefits of electronic questionnaire applications on smart mobile devices.
-Amongst others this was reflected by a much higher willingness to fill out an electronic questionnaire compared to the respective paper-based version (Ruf-Leuschner et al., 2013; Isele et al., 2013).
+Amongst others this was reflected by a much higher willingness to fill out an electronic questionnaire compared to the respective paper-based version [21, 6].
 Furthermore, a higher motivation to complete the questionnaire truthfully could be observed.
 Of course, this acceptance partly results from the modern and intuitive way to interact with smart mobile devices.